hangelwen/miR-PREFeR/README.md

 **Plant microRNA prediction tools that utilize small RNA sequencing data are emerging quickly.
 These existing tools have at least one of the following problems: 1. high false positive rate; 2. long running time; 3. work only for genomes in their databases; 4. hard to install or use.
 We develop miR-PREFeR, which uses expression patterns of miRNA and follows the criteria for plant microRNA annotation to accurately predict plant miRNAs from one or more small RNA-Seq data samples of the same species.
 We tested miR-PREFeR on several plant species.
 The results show that miR-PREFeR is sensitive, accurate, fast, and has low memory footprint.**

-**The miR-PREFeR paper has been accepted by Bioinformatics. <http://bioinformatics.oxfordjournals.org/content/early/2014/06/14/bioinformatics.btu380.abstract>**
+**The miR-PREFeR paper is published on Bioinformatics. <http://bioinformatics.oxfordjournals.org/content/30/19/2837.abstract>.
+Please cite the paper if you use the tool in your work.**

 **The miR-PREFeR pipeline is still under active development.
 To use the newest features from the pipeline, check the  <https://github.com/hangelwen/miR-PREFeR> page and obtain the newest version.
 The current version is only tested under Python 2.6.7, Python 2.7.2 and Python 2.7.3 and should work under Python 2.6.* and Python 2.7.\* (Tested platforms: Linux, Mac OS).
 It does NOT work under Python 3.0 currently.
 If you find any problem, please contact the author at hangelwen@gmail.com.**